E2E-MFD: Towards End-to-End Synchronous Multimodal Fusion Detection: Experiments and Analysis

-Qualitative results of different fusion methods are depicted in Figure \ref{fig:4.1}.
-All the fusion methods can fuse the main features of the infrared and visible images to some extent and we can clearly observe two remarkable advantages of our method.
+\textbf{Results on Multimodal Image Fusion.} Qualitative results of different fusion methods are depicted in Figure \ref{fig:4.1}.
+All the fusion methods can fuse the main features of the infrared and visible images to some extent and we can observe two remarkable advantages of our method.
 First, the significant characteristics of infrared images can be effectively highlighted by our method.
-As shown in Figure \ref{fig:4.1}, our M3FD fusion image captures the person riding a motorcycle, and the TNO fusion image clearly represents the person.
-In comparison with other methods, our method demonstrates high contrast and recognition of the objects, providing not only a visually pleasing experience but also assistance for object detection tasks.
+Our M3FD fusion image captures the person riding a motorcycle.
+In comparison with other methods, our method demonstrates high contrast and recognition of the objects.
 Second, our method preserves rich details from the visible images, including color and texture.
-In Figure \ref{fig:4.1}, our advantages are evident in the fusion images across the three datasets, such as the clear outline of the white car's rear, information on the cabinet, and words and arrows on the signboard.
+Our advantages are evident in the fusion images across the M3FD dataset, such as the clear outline of the white car's rear and a man on a motorcycle.
 While retaining a substantial amount of detail, our method maintains a high resolution without introducing blurriness.
-In contrast, other methods fail to simultaneously achieve these two advantages.
-Analyzed together with the results in Table \ref{tab2}, we can get our method accomplishes visual friendliness while effectively aiding downstream tasks.
+In contrast, other methods fail to achieve these two advantages simultaneously.
 Sequentially, we provide quantitative results of different fusion methods in Table \ref{fusion}.
-Our EfficientMFD generally achieves the largest metric values.
-In specific, the largest average value on MI proves that our method transfers more considerable information from both two source images.
+Our E2E-MFD generally achieves the best metric values.
+Specifically, the largest average value on MI proves that our method transfers more considerable information from both source images.
 Values of EN reveal that our results contain edged details and the highest contrast between objects and the background.
 The large VIF shows our fusion results have high-quality visual effects and small distortion compared with the source images.
-Moreover, our method achieves the fastest training time and only needs about 3 hours to finish the joint learning at one stage which means that faster iterative updates can be done on new datasets.
+Moreover, our method achieves the fastest training time to finish the joint learning at one stage which means that faster iterative updates can be done on new datasets.
 The test time to generate a fused image ranked third.